Testwell CTC++

 follows:

-copy.
-Additionally you need this HoTa package.
+running.
+Additionally you need this HOTA package.

-- You "teach" to CTC++ the cross-compiler/linker command names
+- You "teach" to CTC++ the

 - The instrumented code needs a little CTC++ run-time support

 layer at the target.
-The HoTa package contains it in C source code
+The HOTA package contains it in C source code

 form.
 It is "vanilla C", about 1000 lines of well-commented code,